-Approximately 70% of accounts receivable are due from the U.S. Forest Service.
+Substantially all accounts receivable are due from the U.S. Forest Service.
 Management believes all of the receivables are collectible; accordingly, no allowance for doubtful accounts has been established.
 Receivables are determined to be past due based on contractual terms.
 Receivables are charged off when management has exhausted all collection efforts.